johnosproject/com.robypomper.josp.api/README.md

 ### Logging

-This library is based on the XY logging system...
+This library do not use any logging system.

 ## Develop